LeeMorinUCF/QMB3311S22/demo_14_PP_Ch_11_Sets_and_Tuples/README.md

 ```

 When we tried to change one of the items, the change was ignored.
-We can't switch the object that the list item refers to in memory,
+We can change the object that the list item refers to in memory,
+however, we can't switch the object that the tuple refers to in memory,
 when we change it after the tuple is formed.
 When a tuple is created, it creates a copy of the items in a separate,
 specifically-designed place in memory.